Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Discussion

 \subsection{Toward Perspectival Artificial Agents}

-As noted in the introduction, current language-based AI systems can display elements of cognitive empathy and socially supportive language while still lacking the more primitive form of attunement that phenomenological and affective accounts associate with genuine perspective \citep{ajeesh2025, colombetti2014}.
-The present architecture suggests one possible direction.
+Current language-based AI systems can display elements of cognitive empathy and emotionally supportive language, yet evaluations also note prompt sensitivity, repetitive empathic phrasing, and inconsistency across contexts \cite{sorin2024}.
+Such systems may reproduce the discursive surface of empathy without instantiating the more primitive, history-dependent form of attunement that phenomenological and affective accounts associate with genuine perspective \cite{ajeesh2025,colombetti2014}.
+The present architecture suggests one possible direction for what such attunement would minimally require.
 If perspectival organization requires at minimum (1) a slow latent that resists rapid revision, (2) a feedback loop through which that latent reorganizes perceptual encoding, and (3) a self-modulating mechanism that regulates openness to change, then these properties are unlikely to emerge from optimization on text corpora alone.
 They require an agent situated in a world, encountering perceptual perturbation over time, with internal dynamics structured both to permit and resist reorganization.
-This echoes arguments in embodied cognitive architectures that affective and regulatory dynamics must be constitutive rather than post-hoc features of the architecture \citep{ziemke2009}.
+This echoes arguments in embodied cognitive architectures that affective and regulatory dynamics must be constitutive rather than post-hoc features of the architecture \cite{ziemke2009}.

 Importantly, this should not be taken as a criticism of language-based models.
 Rather, the proposal is that perspectival organization can provide a complementary layer that could coexist with many forms of policy-adaptation machinery, including those used in LLM-based systems.
 Perspective operates along a different functional axis and need not compete with behavioral adaptation.
 The two-stage training protocol already illustrates this separation.
 In the first stage, behavioral policy adaptation is established as a distinct process of entropy-minimizing adjustment to environmental structure.
-In the second stage, perspective is introduced not as a replacement, but as a higher-order organization that shapes how such adaptation is guided and sustained over time.
+In the second stage, perspective is introduced not as a replacement, but as a higher-order-like organization that shapes how such adaptation is guided and sustained over time.
 On this view, perspectival organization and policy adaptation are not opposing alternatives, but potentially coexisting components of a richer artificial agent architecture.